ricallinson/tpms/README.md

 	go install
 	tpmssh -duration 10s

-The `tpmssh` should now run for ten seconds.
+The `tpmssh` program should now run for ten seconds and then exit.

 For subsequent uses you only need to start the program.
 No need to install it again.